rdpate/helpfile/about/about.md

 The desired language is given by --lang or the first acceptable value from $LC\_ALL, $LC\_CTYPE, or $LANG.
 This value is converted to lowercase and must match "language\[\_country\]\[.\*\]", where language is two ASCII letters and country, if present, is also two ASCII letters.

 Candidate directories are searched to find the first file matching language\_country, language, or "any" with a known format.
-If --lang is empty or not specified and an acceptable value cannot be found from the environment or if --lang=none, this changes to find the first file matching "any" or, in an unspecified order, any language with or without country, also with a known format.
+If --lang is empty or not specified and an acceptable value cannot be found from the environment, or if --lang=any, this changes to find the first file matching "any" or, in an unspecified order, any language with or without country, also with a known format.

 In either case, if a known format is not found but a matching language exists with an unknown format, that file is selected -- when it cannot be displayed, an error is given.
 This prevents a file in an unsupported format from being hidden.